appsody/tekton-example/README.md

 2) Your Kubernetes cluster has the [Tekton pipelines installed](https://github.com/tektoncd/pipeline/blob/master/docs/install.md).
 3) You have created an application using the appsody CLI, and your code is in a GitHub repository.
 4) Your code repository includes a Knative Serving manifest file called `appsody-service.yaml`.
 We'll discuss this aspect in more detail later on.
-5) Your Kubernetes cluster can access Docker Hub (it can pull and push images).
+5) Your Kubernetes cluster can access a Docker registry, such as Docker Hub (it can pull and push images).
+You must have a secret set up that contains valid credentials for authentication against your Docker registry.

 ## Setting up the pipeline
 This repo contains the manifests for the resources that you need to create on your cluster in order to run the Tekton pipeline for Appsody.